Fluxitude/guidant/docs/tutorial.md

 ## Git Integration and Tag Management

-Task Master supports tagged task lists for multi-context development, which is particularly useful when working with git branches or different project phases.
+Guidant supports tagged task lists for multi-context development, which is particularly useful when working with git branches or different project phases.

 ### Working with Tags